 b) Name and address of the manufacturer or importer of the hazardous chemical; and

 c) Physical, chemical and toxicological data as per the criteria given in the relevant schedule of the manufacture, storage and import of hazardous chemicals Rules, 1989.
-While referring to the statutes, the stipulations given in the subsequent amendments of those statutes shall be taken into account
+While referring to the statutes, the stipulations given in the subsequent amendments of those statutes shall be taken into account.

 7.5 Transport